prairie-guy/art_classifier/README.md

 - Paste link from Dropbox/Share to this site to generate a download link: https://syncwithtech.blogspot.com/p/direct-download-link-generator.html

-- Add New Repository in Github/Respositories/New/Import_Repository
+- Add new repository in Github/Respositories/New/Import_Repository

-- git clone http:gitbub.com/prairie-guy/new_repository
+- git clone http:gitbub.com/prairie-guy/new_repo

 - Edit new_repository/app/server.py to include Dropbox download link, classes and other customizations.

+- Add a new app on http://Render.com as a WebService, link it to new github repo.

--
+- Set up as Docker